 Why does AWStats show different numbers than Google Analytics?

-These two programs have a similar purpose, but measure things in different ways.
+These systems have a similar purpose, but measure things in different ways.
 Because of that, they can show different numbers.
 It’s important to understand what each is capable of tracking.

 What’s the difference?